sandeshpokhrel54/sandesh-pokhrel-hugo.github.io/content/_index.md

 <!-- Check out [blogs]({{< ref "blogs" >}}) for slices of my life or hit me up on any of the socials above. -->
 Hi!
 I'm Sandesh Pokhrel, a passionate computer vision researcher at NAAMII, Nepal under Assistant Professor Binod Bhattarai.
 I am working at the forefront of medical imaging and advancements in AI.
 My current research focuses on Out-of-Distribution detection in gastrointestinal vision in various modalities.
 I am a graduate from Institute of Engineering(IOE), Pulchowk Campus with diverse experience in research as well as industry having worked on various deep learning techniques.
-I have experience in out-of-distribution detection, self supervised learning, image and object segmentation, object detection, pose estimation, voice cloning and speech recognition, using these methods to provide software solutions for pressing and practical problems.
+I have worked in out-of-distribution detection, self supervised learning, image and object segmentation, object detection, pose estimation, voice cloning and speech recognition, using these methods to provide software solutions for pressing and practical problems.
-As personal interests, I enthusiastically follow football, playing as well as analytics and am a avid star gazer on cloudless night.
+As personal interests, I enthusiastically follow football, playing as well as analytics and am an avid star gazer on cloudless night.
 Looking forward to connecting with you!
 <!--
 <div class="flex px-4 py-2 mb-8 text-base rounded-md bg-primary-100 dark:bg-primary-900">